Fees & FAQs

 I’m committed to helping you reach your goals efficiently.
 Weekly therapy gives us the best chance to create lasting change.

-• Learning the Theory: It’s one thing to understand the steps needed to build a house… but actually constructing it is a whole different process!
+• Learning the Theory: It’s one thing to understand the steps needed to build a house, but actually constructing it is a whole different process.
 You might need tools, practice, and support to make it a reality.

 • From Knowledge to Action: Therapy helps you bridge the gap between knowing what to do and actually doing it consistently in your daily life.
 This is where you build those “tools” and get the hands-on practice.

-• Building Emotional Muscle: Even when your thinking changes, old habits and emotional responses can linger.Therapy offers a safe space to process past experiences, learn new ways of reacting, and gain the support you need to create lasting change.
+• Building Emotional Muscle: Even when your thinking changes, old habits and emotional responses can linger.
+Therapy offers a safe space to process past experiences, learn new ways of responding, engage in corrective experiences that teach your body and nervous system safety, flexibility, and connection, and receive the support you need to create lasting change.

 • Deeper Healing: Sometimes, even when we understand the “why” behind our struggles, there may be deeper emotional wounds that need tending to.
 Therapy can help you uncover and heal those parts of yourself for true long-term well-being.

-A: I understand that navigating healthcare costs can be stressful.
+I understand that navigating healthcare costs can be stressful.
 Here’s why I’ve chosen the private pay model, and how it directly benefits you:

 • Protecting Your Privacy: Insurance companies often demand detailed session notes and progress reports, compromising your right to confidentiality.
 Therapy should be a safe space where you can share freely, without fear of your personal information being scrutinized by external parties.